the-ethiCS-project/spellchecker_assignment/README.md

 Who might be harmed based upon the choice of 'correctly-spelled words' or permutations considered in the spell-checking design?
 Whose responsibility is it to determine the set of base texts?
 (The programmer's?
 Someone else's?
 If so, who?)

-Midway, we gave students time for [class discussion] (link to Kiran's Argument Repair explanation).
+Midway, we gave students time for [class discussion](https://tanginstitute.andover.edu/files/Argument-Repair-1.pdf).

 ## Results
 During our initial discussion, when asked what words would need to be included to make the spellchecker work well for many groups of people, students said the following: